Hijuv/Avatars/README.md

-Building a suckless online Experience
+Building a suckless online Experience.